Posterior Meta-Replay for Continual Learning: Algorithms

+where $[\cdot]$ denotes the Iverson bracket.
 The second term in the ELBO, i.e., the \textit{prior-matching term}, can be analytically evaluated if a Gaussian prior is used.

-We adapt the BbB algorithm to our PR-CL framework by having a task-conditioned (\textsc{TC}) network that generates task-specific $\bm{\mu}^{(t)}$ and $\bm{\sigma}^{(t)}$ (Fig. \ref{fig:supp:gaussian:pfcl:vs:prcl}).
+We adapt the BbB algorithm to our \textit{posterior meta-replay} framework by having a task-conditioned (\textsc{TC}) network that generates task-specific $\bm{\mu}^{(t)}$ and $\bm{\sigma}^{(t)}$ (Fig. \ref{fig:supp:gaussian:pfcl:vs:prcl}), an approach we denote \textbf{PosteriorReplay-BbB} (\textit{PosteriorReplay-Exp} in the main text).
 Since outputs of the \textsc{TC} network are real-valued, variances $\bm{\sigma}^{(t)}$ are obtained through a softplus transformation of the network's outputs.
-The current task's loss $\mathcal{L}_{\text{task}}(\bm{\psi}, \mathbf{e}^{(t)}, \mathcal{D}^{(t)})$ corresponds to the negative \textit{ELBO} and can be estimated as described above, where we use the analytic expression for the \textit{prior-matching term}.
+The current task's loss $\mathcal{L}_{\text{task}}(\bm{\psi}, \mathbf{e}^{(t)}, \mathcal{D}^{(t)})$ corresponds to the negative ELBO and can be estimated as described above, where we use the analytic expression for the \textit{prior-matching term}.

-Since approximate posteriors correspond to Gaussian distributions, the CL regularizer can take the form of an explicit divergence measure in distribution space computed solely based on the \textsc{TC} network's output.
+Since approximate posteriors in BbB correspond to Gaussian distributions, the CL regularizer can take the form of an explicit divergence measure in distribution space computed solely based on the \textsc{TC} network's output.
 We experiment with the forward (\textsc{fKL}) and reverse KL (\textsc{rKL}), and the 2-Wasserstein distance (\textsc{W2}).
-Specifically, the loss when learning task $t$ therefore becomes:

-where $\text{D}(\cdot || \cdot)$ corresponds to one of the above mentioned divergence measures and $\bm{\theta}^{(t^\prime, *)} \equiv f_{\text{TC}}(\mathbf{e}^{(t^\prime, *)}, \bm{\psi}^*)$ are the parameters of the posterior approximation obtained from a checkpoint of the \textsc{TC} hypernetwork before learning task $t$ (cf. Eq. \ref{eq:hnet:reg}).
-In practice, we do not observe a notable difference between any of these divergence measures and the L2 regularization applied in Eq. \ref{eq:hnet:reg}.
+The loss when learning task $t$ therefore becomes Eq. \ref{eq:hnet:reg:analytic:divergence}, where $\text{D}(\cdot || \cdot)$ corresponds to one of the above mentioned divergence measures.
+In practice, we do not observe a notable difference between any of these divergence measures and the L2 regularization in Eq. \ref{eq:hnet:reg:l2}.

 As a variance reduction trick to improve training stability, we also experiment with the \textit{local reparametrization trick} \cite{local:reparam:trick} whenever the main network has an MLP architecture.
 Whether or not this trick is used is determined by a hyperparameter and therefore selected by the hyperparameter search of each experiment conducted with BbB or VCL (cf. SM \ref{sm:sec:vcl}).